filecoin-project/filecoin-docs/content/en/developers/infrastructure/how-tos/spin-up-a-lite-node/index.md

 ## Next steps

 You should now have a local lite-node connected to a remote full-node with an admin API key!
-You can use this setup to continute playing around with the JSON-RPC, or start building your applications on Filecoin!
+You can use this setup to continue playing around with the JSON-RPC, or start building your applications on Filecoin!